 1. Can we re-apply for this grant?

-This grant funds one-time only projects.
-If you proposal was not accepted the first time you applied, you may resubmit a revised application at the next round.
-For help completing your application or to understand if you project qualifies, please contact Kara Goodwin, Director of Community Collaboration, firstname.lastname@example.org
+This grant funds one-time-only projects.
+If your proposal was not accepted the first time you applied, you may resubmit a revised application at the next round.
+For help completing your application or to understand if your project qualifies, please contact Anne Read at firstname.lastname@example.org

 2. What is the maximum amount we can apply for?

 The maximum amount for a proposed project/program is $10,000.

 Yes.
 This fund aims to support innovation and creative solutions through one-time funding.

 4. We want to offer a class at our synagogue, can we apply?

 Ongoing educational programs and classes do not qualify for this grant.
 However, one-time learning experiences and conferences that build capacity are considered.

 5. We applied for $5000 but were granted less.
 Why?

 The grant evaluation team reviews the merit of each proposal and prioritizes funding in the community.
 The committee may grant less than the requested amount.